 Invisible Voices: A Spotlight on Italian Canadian Women Writers takes an in-depth critical view of the authors, their work, and their community to present an unbiased, honest examination of our cultural and societal bias when it comes to Italian women writers in Canada.
 There is a desperate need for these writers to tell their own stories, expose the politics behind their prose, and finally address the elephant in the proverbial sitting room- as to how their work has been received and why have they remained largely ‘invisible’ despite the body of literature they have contributed to Canada.

 Since we could not include all of them in one documentary, we have broken it into a three-part documentary project.
-In the first installment, we hear from Gianna Patriarca (Ontario), Bruna Di Giuseppe-Bertoni (Ontario), Eufemia Fantetti (Ontario), and Monica Meneghetti (Alberta).
-In the second installment, we interview Licia Canton from Quebec, Caterina Edwards LoVerso from Alberta, Gina Valle from Ontario, and Genni Gunn from British Columbia.
+In the first instalment, we hear from Gianna Patriarca (Ontario), Bruna Di Giuseppe-Bertoni (Ontario), Eufemia Fantetti (Ontario), and Monica Meneghetti (Alberta).
+In the second instalment, we interview Licia Canton from Quebec, Caterina Edwards LoVerso from Alberta, Gina Valle from Ontario, and Genni Gunn from British Columbia.
+In the third instalment, we have the pleasure of including Mary di Michele from Quebec, Darlene Madott and Giovanna Riccio from Ontario, and Tina Biello from British Columbia.